Dynamics of the Modified Emden and pseudo-Modified Emden Equations: position-dependent mass, invariance and exact solvability: Concluding Remarks

 \section{Concluding Remarks}

-In this article, we have used the most general solution for the simple harmonic oscillator's dynamical equation (i.e., the initial conditions to be identified by the PDM-MEE problem at hand) and reported the most general solution for the modified Emden equation (\ref{q-MEE1}).
-This solution is valid as long as the MEE is linearized into the HO dynamical equation in (\ref{HO-solution}) through the nonlocal transformation (\ref{PT2-gen}).
-Moreover, We have introduced the corresponding PDM-MEE (\ref{PDM-MEE}) through the transformation (\ref{1D-PT}).
-Two illustrative examples are considered and their exact solutions, (\ref{ML-x(t)}) and (\ref{x-exponential}), as well as the corresponding phase-space trajectories are reported.
+In this article, we have used the most general solution for the simple harmonic oscillator's dynamical equation (i.e., the initial conditions to be identified by the PDM quasi-MEE problem at hand) and reported the most general solution for the modified Emden equation (\ref{q-MEE1}).
+This solution is valid as long as the MEE is linearized into the HO dynamical equation (\ref{HO-solution}) through the nonlocal transformation Eq. (\ref{PT2-gen}).
+Moreover, We have introduced the corresponding PDM quasi--MEE dynamical systems Eq. (\ref{PDM-MEE}) through the transformation Eq. (\ref{1D-PT}).
+Two illustrative examples are considered and their exact solutions, Eq. (\ref{ML-x(t)}) and Eq. (\ref{x-exponential}), as well as the corresponding phase-space trajectories are reported.

-In connection with the certain unusual nonlinear properties of the MEE, we have observed that the corresponding PDM-MEE continues to exhibit such unusual properties and isochronic oscillations similar to the linear harmonic oscillator continue to emerge in the process.
-Yet, the phenomenon of classical-states crossing observed in the phase-space trajectories for MEE (\ref{q-MEE1}) of Figure 1(c), repeats itself for the PDM-MEE in (\ref{PDM-MEE}) as documented in Figures 2(d), 2(e), 3(d) and 3(e).
-That is, at a specific classical-state crossing point the classical-states can not be identified as a consequence of satisfying, at a specific time $t_c$, the correlations
+In connection with the certain unusual nonlinear properties of the MEE, we have observed that the corresponding PDM quasi-MEE continues to exhibit such unusual properties and isochronic oscillations similar to the linear harmonic oscillator.